01builders/ev-metrics/README.md

-# DA Monitor
+# EV Metrics

-Data Availability monitoring tool for evstack using Celestia DA.
+Data Availability metrics and monitoring tool for evstack using Celestia DA.
 This tool monitors EVM block headers in real-time, queries ev-node for DA submission information, and verifies blob data on Celestia.

 ## Features